Charles Grey, 2nd Earl Grey: Opposition, 1807–1830

 Following the resignation of Grenville's ministry in March 1807, the king asked the Duke of Portland to form a ministry and parliament was dissolved soon afterwards.
 Grey did not stand for election, as the Duke of Northumberland had put his son Earl Percy up for election and Grey could not afford the costs of a contested election.
-He remained in parliament as Lord Thanet offered him his pocket borough of UK Parliament constituency, which he resigned in July 1807 in favour of the Duke of Bedford’s Tavistock.
+He remained in parliament as Lord Thanet offered him his pocket borough of Appleby, which he resigned in July 1807 in favour of the Duke of Bedford’s Tavistock.
 In November 1807, his father died and he was elevated to the House of Lords as the second Earl Grey.
 His father's estate of Fallodon was inherited by his brother George, as Grey stood to inherit Howick from his uncle, who died in 1808.
 The House of Lords was generally not well attended, and, with such a small audience, Grey's oratory had little impact.
 After his first speech in the House of Lords in January 1808, he wrote despairingly to his wife that it was impossible he "should ever do anything there worth thinking of".
 Although he remained the leader of the Whigs during their spell of nearly twenty-four years in opposition, he did not maintain an active leadership and on more than one occasion offered to retire.

 Without a strong leader in the House of Commons, the party became divided.
 Grey's brother-in-law Samuel Whitbread and his followers advocated peace with Napoleon, which the majority of the Whigs and Grenvillites disagreed with.
 In 1809, Grey refused to join Whitbread in his support of Mary Anne Clarke, who had brought charges of corruption against the Duke of York.
 In September 1809, Spencer Perceval, with the king's permission, approached Grey and Grenville with a view to having them join his ministry.
 They rejected the offer.
 Further approaches were made by the prince regent in 1811 and 1812; they were likewise rejected.
 In November 1820, Grey made a powerful speech in support of Queen Caroline, having followed the proceedings in the House of Lords in which her husband, George IV, tried to divorce her.
 The speech led to the king harbouring an animosity against Grey and imposing a veto on him entering into government.
 In 1829, Grey was largely responsible for seeing the bill for the Catholic Emancipation Act 1829, introduced by Wellington and Robert Peel, through the House of Lords.